 - I agree to have my postings archived in the SWMM Knowledgebase (see Digital curation below).

 Contravening these conditions may result in your membership being rescinded, at least until such time as the problem can be resolved.
 In addition, please note that your membership may be automatically deleted if the list server interprets your post as spam.
 If this happens to you, please contact us at firstname.lastname@example.org.

 Let us know if you have any questions or problems.
 We feel confident that you will enjoy being a member of this helpful, professional and dedicated group.

 Guidelines for posting

-The SWMM-USERs listserver differs from online forums in that all posts are sent to all member's professional email inbox.
+The SWMM Knowledge Base and SWMM-USERs listserver differs from other online forums in that all posts are sent to all member's professional email inbox.
 While this proactive approach encourages a timely response, subscribers have higher standards and expect to receive only a specific type of information from specific people.

 As such, all posts must support the official business of the list, which is the wise use of public-domain EPA SWMM.
 Do not post anything unless you are certain that it is appropriate for the list.
 If you aren't sure, email us at email@example.com first (especially if it could be construed as an advertisement or blatant promotion).
 Announcements for related conferences or job opportunities are permitted if limited to a single line plus a URL pointing the reader to more information.

 This is a professional, technical environment: postings should be attributable and conform to professional standards and ethics.
 Don't post to the list under someone else's email or if you are not a bona fide member.
 Don't make unsubstantiated accusations, aspersions, sweeping claims or characterize the intent of others.
 Don't make an unpleasant gripe, or broadcast a criticism of a product or service that cannot be responded to in the spirit of these guidelines.